dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-core-in-cloud.md

 ## Override dbt version

-You can override the dbt Core version used by your project &mdash; with it affecting only your user account and no one else's.
-Use this to safely test newer versions of dbt before officially migrating your projects.
+You can override the dbt Core version used by your project.
+The override only affects your user account, no one else's.
+Use this to safely test new dbt features before upgrading the dbt version for your projects.

-1. From the gear menu, choose **Profile settings**.
+1. From the gear menu, select **Profile settings**.
 1. Choose **Credentials** from the sidebar and select a project.
 1. In the side panel, scroll to the **User development settings** section.
-Select a version in the **dbt version** dropdown and click **Save**.
+Choose a version from the **dbt version** dropdown and click **Save**.
 When saving, dbt Cloud automatically creates an environment variable for this user-level override and lists it in the **Environment variables** section.

-  An example of overriding version 1.5 with 1.7 for the selected project:
+  An example of overriding with version 1.7 for the selected project:

   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/example-override-version.png" title="Example of overriding the dbt version on your user account"/>